kyuhyoung/python_cv2_cam_parallel/README.md

-# comparision of frames rates(fps) of fetching / object detection / display of camera feed between using threading and multiprocessing
+# comparision of frames rates(fps) of fetching / object detection / display of camera feed between using threading and using multiprocessing of python
 * python : 3.5.6
 * opencv : 3.4.3